How to Build a Data Analyst LinkedIn Profile (In 2023!)

 Your profile photo is one of the first things that people will see when they visit your profile, so it’s important to use a professional-looking headshot.

-It doesn’t take too much to get a professional shot, you can just get your family member or friend to take a picture of you with a consistent background.
+It doesn’t take too much to get a professional shot; you can get your family member or friend to take a picture of you with a consistent background.
 Make sure you dress appropriately.

 For guys, please at least wear a collared shirt (if you’re only taking a headshot).
 For the ladies, wear a professional-looking blouse.